UNC-Libraries/therapy-dog-client/README.md

     make run-client

 This application also requires the therapy-dog server app.
-In a separate terminal, start the API server:
+In a separate terminal install and start the API server:

     make run-server